What occurs during thyroidectomy?

 - You are usually watched in the hospital overnight.

-- You will have a cosmetically acceptable scar on the front of your neck.
+- You will have a small scar on the front of your neck.

 - You might be required to take thyroid hormone medication.